GTK Accessibility [src]

 GTK_ACCESSIBLE_RELATION_DETAILS “aria-details” a list of GtkAccessible

-GTK_ACCESSIBLE_RELATION_ERROR_MESSAGE “aria-errormessage” GtkAccessible
+GTK_ACCESSIBLE_RELATION_ERROR_MESSAGE “aria-errormessage” a list of GtkAccessible

 GTK_ACCESSIBLE_RELATION_FLOW_TO “aria-flowto” a list of GtkAccessible